CODEJIN/GST_Tacotron/README.md

     * In 'Reference_Encoder/Conv', 'Filters', 'Kernel_Size', and 'Strides' must be lists of the same size.
     * In 'Style_Token/Attention', 'Size' must be divied by 'Head'.

-* Taco_Version
-    * Setting the tacotron version.
-    * Currently, this hyper parameter is ignored because tacotron 1 does not implemented.

 * Tacotron1
     * Setting the parameters of tacotron 1.
     * If 'Taco_Version' is 2, the parameters of this part will be ignored.